 I was lucky to get into the UK classic aviation scene at a young age.

-Tony Hulls gave me the great opportunity at 11 years old to start helping to restore and maintain his T5 Lightning XS452 at Cranfield, which led into T5 Lightning XS458 too.
+Tony Hulls, a friend of my parents gave me the great opportunity at 11 years old to start helping to restore and maintain his T5 Lightning XS452 at Cranfield, which led into T5 Lightning XS458 too.
 This 18 year experience on these aircraft formed my "unofficial apprenticeship", and I'm eternally thankful.

 Some 20-ish years later, I can't commit every weekend to aviation due to family life, but do give remote tech-support advice to help aircraft preservation groups as and when I can via email & phone, to help troubleshoot, and repair issues.
 In varying capacities these have included:

 This tech support help normally involves sending me scanned diagrams and information, photos, and a description of fault-finding work already carried out.
 I can then sit down, study the information and put together a logical test procedure to be carried out on the aircraft, which will give us enough information to figure out the root cause of the fault.
 This process is effectively part of what I do for work, but on industrial gas turbine control systems.